slu-soc5050/lecture-02/examples/lecture-02a.md

 These are good for comparing two *continuous* variables.
 This is similar to a scatter plot but it summarizes the general trend.
-They are best used togehter to illustrate both the underlying points *and* the trend.
+They are best used together to illustrate both the underlying points *and* the trend.

 ``` r
 ggplot(data = mpg) +